cameronstackhouse/software-dev-coursework/README.md

 ## Testing

-To run and test the code, use the supplied test suite (ENTER NAME HERE).
+To run and test the code run the TestSuite.java class.
+This runs all test classes using
-This runs unit testing using JUnit4.
+@RunWith(Suite.class).
+The testing framework used is JUnit 4.

 ## License